tkhduracell/garmin-grafana/README.md

   - How to [update to newer versions](#update-to-new-versions) of this project?
   - How to [export data as CSV files](#export-data-to-csv-files) for AI insights?
   - How to [backup the InfluxDB Database?](#backup-influxdb-database)
+  - How to use [multiple accounts](#multi-user-instance-setup)? - if you want to set up a dashboard for your spouse
   - [Troubleshooting](#troubleshooting) Guide
   - [Need Help?](#need-help)
 - Project suppliment